carinam17/carinam17.github.io/about.md

 <p class="message">

 I am an educator and content writer who is transitioning to a career in IT.
+My education and professional experience encompass three areas: mathematics, writing, and information technology.
+I offer private tutoring in mathematics, Spanish, and content writing services.

 </p>